 I was able to find so many people, I need to make findagraves for those who do not have them.
 They are all gone now – but their DNA might be in amazing pieces of history.

-LivingDNA is said to be taking on testing of artifacts but I am yet to see a price.
-There is also apparently an Australian company but I have not found it via google – I will update when I know more …
+LivingDNA is said to be taking on testing of artifacts but I am yet to see a price but you can write to them and ask!

 The list is growing of all the wonderful letters – possibly with DNA and I guess I have left the trail to mine in this digital record.